 In Northern Ireland, no dates have yet been set for the reopening of hotels.

-But wherever your hotel is located, it’s time to check you’ve got suitable commercial insurance
+But wherever your hotel is located, it’s time to check you’ve got suitable hotel insurance

 .
 We hope you now understand what the different elements mean and can choose your policy with confidence.